tribute to magazine

 • Know your “why”.
 Why do you want to be an influencer?
 Why does your brand exist?
 From there, learn how to showcase that why on your social media channels.

 • Cater to your audience.
-I always tell influencers and brands that their job is not to reinvent the wheel, but actually, maximize the effect of the wheel.
+I always tell influencers and brands that their job is not to reinvent the wheel but actually maximize the effect of the wheel.
 Meaning, once you know your audience and know what they like, you can start creating some really powerful campaigns with that knowledge.
 Cater to your audience and their wants and needs.

 • Have a voice that lends itself to the greater good.
-Sure as an influencer or brand you’re going to be selling a product, but never lose sight of the bigger picture in the world.
+Sure, as an influencer or brand, you’re going to be selling a product, but never lose sight of the bigger picture in the world.
 How are you giving back?
 What values do you and your company stand for?
 Show those things in your digital marketing efforts.
 Tell a bigger story than just your product.”

 Future of the influencer market

-TTM: At last: any exciting plans for the future?
+TT: At last: any exciting plans for the future?